 Infrastructure Server profiles allow you to define device access privileges for your Infrastructure Servers.
 Once you have configured an Infrastructure Server profile, you can apply that profile to any region and deploy those settings to all Infrastructure Servers in that region.

 This section provides information about the following tasks:

-- Creating Infrastructure Server Profiles - Configuring Infrastructure Server Settings - Configuring Infrastructure Server Blackouts - Viewing Where Infrastructure Server Profiles Are Applied - Applying Infrastructure Server Profiles to Regions - Removing an Infrastructure Server Profile - Viewing Infrastructure Server Licensing Messages
+- Creating Infrastructure Server Profiles - Configuring Infrastructure Server Settings - Configuring Infrastructure Server Blackouts - Viewing Infrastructure Server Licensing Messages